Se piovesse il tuo nome: Background and composition

-Critical reception
+Critics' reception

 Paola Gallo from Onde Funky said, "The clear voice of Elisa that molds itself perfectly to the music and makes life lived and clear photographs of everyday stories and feelings flow [...]
 The feeling is that Elisa really wants to talk about herself again as in an intimate and definitive x-ray."
 Caterina Civallero and Maria Luisa Rossi from Uno Editori opined that "Se piovesse il tuo nome" was an "exceptional blend: the woman sings, the songwriter elaborates and the singer interprets.
 It is love to the nth degree, generated and multiplied through the passages that reach us full of phatos and eros, that light and modest eros that moves between veils and cups of water to drink together."

 Commercial performance

 First debuting at number seven on the FIMI singles chart, the song gained positions week after week reaching the top position on the Italian airplay chart for four consecutive weeks.
 After almost three months since its publication, the song reached number four on the Singles Chart, during its fifty-first week charting.